LaplaceXD/LaplaceXD/README.md

 ---

-## I'm just your Average Joe, that had stumbled upon the intricacie of Programming
+## I'm just your Average Joe, that had stumbled upon Programming

 ### 📖 About Me:

+---

 -   🎓 I'm a highschool student.
 -   💼 I'm planning to become a Full-stack WebDeveloper or a Chemical Engineer (or Both? 😶).